-If cargo is improperly loaded, it may shift during transit.
+If cargo is improperly loaded, it shifts during transit.
 Shifting cargo can cause a driver to lose control of the truck, which may result in an accident.

-Trucking companies must ensure that their vehicle’s parts and equipment, such as the brakes, are properly maintained.
-If proper maintenance is not provided, these parts may fail, which may cause an accident.
+Trucking companies must ensure that parts and equipment, such as the brakes, are properly maintained.
+If not, these parts may fail, which may cause an accident.
 However, even properly maintained vehicles may suffer an equipment malfunction or failure due to faulty parts.

-As with any vehicle, speeding, weaving in and out of traffic, and changing lanes erratically can cause an accident.
-However, truck drivers must take extra caution, as their vehicles are less maneuverable and take longer to come to a stop in normal circumstances, and reckless driving may serve to only increase the risk of an accident.
+As with any vehicle, speeding, weaving in and out of traffic, and changing lanes erratically increases the likelihood of accidents.
+However, truck drivers must take extra caution, as their vehicles are less maneuverable and take longer to come to a stop in normal circumstances.

 Read More: Speeding Accidents

 In many trucking accidents, the driver may often be liable.
 If a truck driver drives negligently and causes an accident, the truck driver may be liable for any injuries or damage caused by the collision.